 [Mixed-Mode Order]

-Rules for Version 1.0 Files:
+Rules for Version 1.0 and Version 1.1 files:

-The [Mixed-Mode Order] keyword is not permitted in Version 1.0 files.
+The [Mixed-Mode Order] keyword is not permitted in Version 1.0 and Version 1.1 files.

-Rules for Version 2.0 Files:
+Rules for Version 2.0 and Version 2.1 files:

 The [Mixed-Mode Order] keyword and argument specify a list or vector of ports and port descriptors described with mixed-mode network data elsewhere in the file.
 The [Mixed-Mode Order] list determines the content and the row/column arrangement used for the network data.